iPrep Digital Libraries- ICT Labs For Schools

 2. Storage and Charging Racks

-Typically where fixed hardware, wiring and charging points were setup for computers, it is suggested that government schools use lockable storage and charging racks, which have inbuilt charging points for all tablets/laptops to easily store, manage and simultaneously charge all the hardware devices.
+Typically where fixed hardware, wiring, and charging points were set for computers, it is suggested that government schools use lockable storage and charging racks, which have inbuilt charging points for all tablets/laptops to easily store, manage, and simultaneously charge all the hardware devices.

 3. Integration to Solar Power Units

-It is suggested that where electricity connection and regularity is an issue, the charging racks of tablets/laptops can be integrated with a rooftop solar unit.
-Since tablets/laptops can run for hours once charged, therefore a solar unit source can make them completely electricity independent propelling regular charging and usage in all situations.
+It is suggested that where electricity connection and regularity are an issue, the charging racks of tablets/laptops can be integrated with a rooftop solar unit.
+Since tablets/laptops can run for hours once charged, therefore a solar unit source can make them completely electricity-independent propelling regular charging and usage in all situations.

-4. Movable or Corner fixed Racks for a Smart ICT Lab to avoid new blocking new Rooms
+4. Movable or Corner fixed Racks for a Smart ICT Lab to avoid blocking new Rooms

-Since space and infra is a constraint in majority government schools, therefore it is suggested that the charging racks of the tablets/laptops for ICT lab are either movable with wheels and therefore can be kept in the principal room or the existing ICT room, else it can be fixed to a corner in any classroom where maximum usage can happen on rotational basis.
-This will greatly simplify space requirement and maintenance issues of the ICT Lab.
+Since space and infrastructure constraints are prominent in the majority of government schools, it is suggested that the charging racks of the tablets/laptops for the ICT lab be made movable with wheels and therefore can be kept in the principal room or the existing ICT room, else it can be fixed to a corner in any classroom where maximum usage can happen on rotational basis.
+This will greatly simplify space requirements and maintenance issues of the ICT Lab.

-The Tablet based Smart ICT labs can solve the challenges faced by schools in following ways:
+The Tablet based Smart ICT labs can solve the challenges faced by schools in the following ways:

 So teachers prefer to take shortcuts and explain everything without PCs working.
-This leads to lack of motivation in the students and so in teachers.
+This leads to a lack of motivation in the students and teachers.
 Further, it leads to very less of actual ICT usage by students.

-This step taken by us increased the interest in both teachers and students in the class.
-The ICT lab usage in schools have increased drastically.
+This step taken by us increased the interest of both teachers and students in the class.
+The ICT lab usage in schools has increased drastically.

 For a PC-based ICT lab, you need a person who is handy with desktops and/or laptops.
 That too, both in terms of software and hardware as these often face lags and operation issues.

-With Tablet based ICT labs, the problem of the requirement of a computer teacher can be completely taken care of.
-That is because tablets are operated on the same pattern as any android-based mobile phone.
+With tablet-based ICT labs, the problem of the requirement for a computer teacher can be completely taken care of.
+That is because tablets are operated on the same pattern as any Android-based mobile phone.
 So having only the subject teacher is sufficient for the class to progress.

 Here is a teacher telling about his experience with tablet-based ICT lab

-And here is a live example of students using tablet-based ICT lab completely hassle free.
+Also, here is a live example of students using a tablet-based ICT lab completely hassle-free.

 We shall keep tracking the outcomes and keep sharing the same.
 All that with a focus on our mutual goal of digital learning empowerment for every rural child.
 And so, we are very hopeful.